 Sell alcohol in dining halls to students 21 or older.
 This reduces the idea that drinking in moderation is something unnatural.
 It also provides good role modeling for those who choose to drink.
 And it does so in a sociallhy conrolled environment.

 Offer non-credit alcohol appreciation course for students 21 or older.
 This helps students learn to savor alcoholic beverages.
 And to drink them slowly.
 Learning quality over quantity is imporetant in promoting harm reduction.

 A. Objection: Early onset of drinking harms young brains.
 It’s widely argued that drinking at an early age harms developing brains.
 However, there is no evidence that moderate drinking harms a young brain.
 There are major problems with the so-called evidence.

 1. Samples used.
 The samples used are inappropriate.
 One source is lab rats.
 They’re fed massive amounts of alcohol, As a result, they often have damaged brains.
-That’s not surprising.
-But no one suggests it’s wise to serve young people massive amounts of alcohol.
+That’s no surprise.
+But no one suggests it’s wise for young people massive amounts of alcohol.

-The other source of evidence comes from young substance abusers in alcohol and drug rehabilitation.
-Again, no one suggests giving young people abusive amounts of alcohol, often with illicit drugs.
+The other source of evidence comes from young substance abusers in alcohol and drug rehabs.
+Again, no one suggests young people should abuse alcohol.
+Often with illegal drugs.

 2. “Natural research.”
 The world has had a “natural” experiment for thousands of years.
 In many societies and other groups children begin drinking at an early age.
 Such groups include Jews, Greeks, Italians, French, and Portuguese.
-But there appears to be no evidence that these groups suffer any mental deficiencies as a result.
+But there’s no evidence that these groups suffer any mentally as a result.

 B. Objection: Early drinking causes later alcohol-related problems.
 It’s often argued that drinking at an early age causes people to have alcohol-related problems later in life.
 Indeed, there’s often a correlation between the two.